Pruning Guide: How and When to Prune Pleached Trees

 Key Points

-- Maintain the Disired Shape: Trim new growth that extends beyond the desired shape.
+- Maintain the Desired Shape: Trim new growth that extends beyond the desired shape.

 - Make Clean Cuts: Cut just above a bud or branch to encourage healthy growth.

-- Avoid Pruning Flower Buds: When pruning, be cautious not to remove flower buds, especially if you've chosen a plant for its attractive flowers or berries.
-Cutting these buds can reduce or eliminate the plant's ability to produce flowers or fruit in the upcoming season.
+- Avoid Pruning Flower Buds: When pruning, be careful not to remove flower buds, especially if you have chosen a plant for its flowers or berries.
+Cutting these buds may reduce flowering or fruiting in the next season.

-- Avoid Heavy Pruning: Don’t remove more than 20% of the tree’s canopy at once to avoid stressing the tree.
+- Avoid Heavy Pruning: Do not remove more than 20% of the tree's canopy at once, as this may stress the tree.

 Further Resources